-We are witness today of a massive flux of capitals coming out from the Middle Kingdom to foreign lands.
-It is especially true in the trendy metropolis such as New York or Paris.
+We are witnessing today a massive flux of capitals coming out from the Middle Kingdom to foreign lands.
+It is especially true in trendy metropolises such as New York or Paris.
 Those locations come off as a stable investment for the foreseeable future.

 A new study by the Rosen Consulting Group looked at the state of Chinese investment in United states’ real estate.
 From an amount that was described as a “meager” number in 2010, they now amount to over $100 billion in 2015 (including mortgage-related financial products).

 With $93 billion between 2010 and 2015, the Chinese are the largest foreign buyer group of American Housing.
 They also buy higher-end properties: their average buying price being at $831,800, against a little shy of $500,000 for the other groups.

 In that regard, China is likely to surpass Norway, which had used money from oil to invest massively in commercial real estate in the country too.

 Chinese investors have spent $300 billion on US property, study finds

 First,, high-end real-estate that the trendiest western metropolis provides has always attracted investors.
 Paris for instance had several waves of foreign investments, from the US, the Golf, and now China.